Postnatal Doula in Wandsworth, SW London

 I offer postnatal doula support in Wandsworth and nearby areas including Battersea, Balham, Tooting, Earlsfield, Wimbledon, Putney, Barnes, Clapham, and surrounding parts of South West London

-Everyone is different.
-For those who like to be prepared then I would say as soon as you feel ready antenatally - that way we can work through a postnatal plan and make sure that you have everything you need ahead of arriving home with your baby
+• Everyone is different.
+For those who like to be prepared then I would say as soon as you feel ready antenatally - that way we can work through a postnatal plan and make sure that you have everything you need ahead of arriving home with your baby.

-By meeting them and seeing if you gel!
-It is important that you get on well and don’t mind spending time with them.
-I’d usually say you will get a pretty quick idea as to whether they are the right fit for you and your family
+I’d usually say you will get a pretty quick idea as to whether they are the right fit for you and your family.